 Statkraft has a reputation as a responsible renewable energy company and is seen as a competent partner with high credibility in business ethics.
-Statkraft is developing and operating renewable projects in a sustainable way for the environment and the societies in which it operates.
+Statkraft seek to develop and operate renewable projects in a sustainable way for the environment and the societies in which it operates.